6 Ways The New Tax Bill Could Impact Retirement Planning

 The new, reduced tax rates won’t stay forever for you.
 They are set to expire in 2025 for individual taxpayers, even if they are permanent for companies.
 You now have two years to take action and reduce your lifetime tax obligation.

 That may be a bold step.
-Unless they truly need the money to support themselves, most people hesitate to withdraw funds from their retirement savings.
-Financial experts often issue clear warnings about the huge tax burden that investors would experience once they begin taking distributions from their tax-deferred retirement plans.
+Unless they genuinely need the money to support themselves, most people hesitate to withdraw funds from their retirement savings.
+Financial experts often issue clear warnings about the enormous tax burden that investors would experience once they begin taking distributions from their tax-deferred retirement plans.
 An investor in their early 60s with $1 million in retirement accounts may have to pay taxes reaching more than $2 million on necessary withdrawals from the age of 70 to the age of 90.

 You must be happy and seize this fantastic chance that the new code gives some retirees.
 For instance, if you’re a married couple paying together and your adjusted gross income (AGI) is $300,000, your effective rate of taxation is 19.7% in 2018 compared to 24.4% under the previous tax law.